Foresight on AI: Policy considerations

 Futures

 The opaque sale, circulation, and analysis of children’s data will become more common, begin much earlier in life, and be put to unforeseen uses in the future.
-The number of data-collecting devices children interact with – at home, school, and beyond – will increase (see Insights 7 and Insight 8).
+The number of data-collecting devices children interact with – at home, school, and beyond – will increase (see Insight 7 and Insight 8).
 Some of these devices could be more vulnerable to breaches of sensitive information.Footnote 154

 AI-powered monitoring technologies could become more important, but could also be subverted.
 Parents could look to AI-powered monitoring technologies to help control their children’s online activities and gatekeep increasingly complex informational and media environments.Footnote 155 However, young people could also develop increasingly sophisticated means of evading parental control.